Deploy Smart Flows On-Premises

 C:\Xpertdoc Smart Flows\project-prod> smartflows-server start

-Verify Smart Flows Service Activation
+Verify that Smart Flows started successfully

 1. Navigate to the XML file located in your installation folder.